Venus figurine: Name

 Upper Palaeolithic female figurines are collectively described as "Venus figurines" in reference to the Roman goddess of beauty Venus.
 The name was first used in the mid-nineteenth century by the Marquis de Vibraye, who discovered an ivory figurine and named it La Vénus impudique or Venus Impudica ("immodest Venus").
-The Marquis then contrasted the ivory figurine to the Aphrodite Of Knidos, a Greco-Roman sculpture depicting Venus covering her naked body with both her hands.
+The Marquis then contrasted the ivory figurine to the Aphrodite of Knidos, a Greco-Roman sculpture depicting Venus covering her naked body with her hands.
 In the early 20th century, the general belief among scholars was that the figurines represent an ancient ideal of beauty.
 Since their discovery, considerable diversity in opinion amongst archaeologists and in palaeoanthropological literature has arisen as to the function and significance of the figures.
 Most scholars that have differing opinions on the purpose of the figurines, such as anthropologist Randall White, also disapprove of the "Venus" name as a result.

 The use of the name is metaphorical as there is no link between the ancient figurines and the Roman goddess Venus; although they have been interpreted as representations of a primordial female goddess.
 This perception is said to have derived from the fact that attention is directed to certain features common to most of the figurines, in particular emotionally charged primary and secondary sexual characteristics such as the breasts, stomachs and buttocks.
 The term has been criticised for being a reflection of modern Western ideas rather than reflecting the beliefs of the sculptures' original owners, but the original names are unknown as well, so the term Venus has persisted.

 Like many prehistoric artefacts, the exact cultural meaning of these figures may never be known.
 Archaeologists speculate, however, that they may be symbolic of security and success, fertility, or a mother goddess.
 The female figures are a part of Upper Palaeolithic art, specifically the category of Palaeolithic art known as portable art.